 What type of wood you use for smoke is up to you.
 What works best, however, are the Southern traditional woods: hickory and oak, particularly white oak.
 Also, pecan, walnut, cherry, apple, and peach are good choices.
 You should stay away from alder and mesquite because they tend to add a strong flavor to meats.
-Despite how long the meat is cooked, it should be exposed to smoke for at least the first six hours.
+Despite how long the meat is cooked, it should be exposed to smoke for at least the first 6 hours.

-The ideal smoking temperature is around 215 degrees F with the acceptable ranges being between 215 degrees F and 235 degrees F. Under normal conditions, you should plan on smoking for about 1 to 1-1/2 hours per pound.
-Of course, the temperature modifies the cooking time.
+The ideal smoking temperature is around 215 F with the acceptable ranges being between 215 F and 235 F. Under normal conditions, you should plan on smoking for about 1 to 1 1/2 hours per pound, but keep in mind that the temperature modifies the cooking time.
 If you smoke on the higher end of the temperature range, subtract about 10 minutes per pound.
 This means a 10-pound pork shoulder can take 15 hours to finish.

 Although there is still debate on the subject, conventional wisdom suggests that the amount of smoke flavor absorbed by meat declines as it cooks.
 Therefore, the amount of smoke flavor added in the last 2 hours is relatively insignificant.
 If you find it difficult to maintain a good temperature for this long (as many people do), you can wrap the pork in foil and place it in the oven.

 That being said, it is best to keep meat in the smoker for as long as possible.
 If it becomes difficult to maintain the temperature, or other circumstances get in the way, move the pork to the oven that has been set to the ideal temperature range.
 Make sure you wrap the pork tightly in foil to hold in the moisture.
 Many people, even competition cooks, will smoke their pork roasts unwrapped for half the overall cooking time and then wrap.